TeamLumi/luminescent-team/rom-hacking/scripting/commands/gamedata/058-add-wk.md

 ## Effect

-Increments a work by a given value.
+Increments a work variable by a given value.

 ## Syntax